 Xbox Games with Gold Quality Tracker

-Is the quality of Xbox Games with Gold titles getting worse?
+Is the quality of Xbox Games with Gold titles getting worse or better?

-The chart below tracks the quality of every release on the Xbox One, using each game’s Metacritic score as a measure of quality.
+The charts below tracks the quality of every release on the Xbox One and 360, using each game’s Metacritic score as a measure of quality.

 Hover over the points on the chart to see the each game and respective score: